Feed-in Tariff Germany 2026: Full vs. Surplus Feed-in

 |---|---|---|---|

-Rates apply to systems commissioned between 1 February and 31 July 2026.
-On 1 August 2026 they drop by 1 % (EEG §49 regular degression).
+Rates apply to systems commissioned between 1 August 2026 and 31 January 2027.
+The next 1 % cut follows on 1 February 2027 (EEG §49 regular degression).
 Your starting rate is locked for 20 full calendar years plus the commissioning year.

 Full feed-in: when does it make sense?